ishanrai17/vector-embedding-powered-search/README.md

    - The activation frequency of workers can be fine-tuned to comply with rate-limiting requirements.

 3. **Search Functionality**
-   - The search engine remains operational even if all the data has not yet been processed.
+   - The search engine remains operational even if the dataset has been processed partially.
    - When a search query is submitted:
      - Vector embeddings are generated for the query using the same Hugging Face API integration.
      - A **cosine similarity** check is performed against the stored embeddings in the database to retrieve relevant results.